 Figure 4.11.1.1 Example scenario for RRC reporting when UE generates a RRC report.

 Upon Trace Session activation indicating RRC reporting, the gNB shall start a Trace Session.
 This Trace Session shall collect one or more RRC reports received from the UE.
+The gNB shall report the trace record to the TCE directly or via the management system (e.g. MF) in case of file base reporting.
+In case of streaming data reporting to the TCE, the gNB shall report the recorded data directly to the TCE or via the management system (e.g. MF) (see clause 7).
+The Trace Session activation shall contain the following information:

+- Trace Reference

+- Job Type: RRC report.

+- RRC Report Type.

+- TCE IP Address for file based reporting and Trace Reporting Consumer URI for streaming reporting if streaming based report is supported.